consoledotdev/home/content/qa/keydb-john-sully.md

 tools.
 When I started to look at how people are deploying it, and all the different Linux distros you want to support, Docker makes so much more sense.
 It makes life so much easier for everybody.
 Not just the user, but also us when we create our images.
-Docker has been kind of the coolest thing that I've really started to appreciate.
+Docker has been the coolest thing that I've really started to appreciate.

-We've had users creating [Helm charts](https://helm.sh/) for Kubernetes.
+We've had users creating [Helm](https://helm.sh/) charts for Kubernetes.
 The orchestration is interesting.
 There is a lot more depth there when it comes to how fast KeyDB is because introducing all of these different orchestration layers become bottlenecks for us.
 Trying to navigate best practices is